-Humphreys College is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges.
+Humphreys College is accredited by the Western Association of Schools and Colleges Senior College and University Commission.
 Additionally, the court reporting program is approved by the Court Reporters Board of California.

 Humphreys College Laurence Drivon School of Law is accredited by the Committee of Bar Examiners of the State Bar of California.